BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 # Taxonomic Classification Service

 ## Overview
-The Taxonomic Classification Service accepts reads or contigs from sequencing of a metagenomic sample and uses [Kraken 2](http://genomebiology.com/2014/15/3/R46) to assign the reads to taxonomic bins, providing an initial profile of the possible constituent organisms present in the sample.
+The Taxonomic Classification Service accepts reads or SRR values from sequencing of a metagenomic sample and uses [Kraken 2](http://genomebiology.com/2014/15/3/R46) to assign the reads to taxonomic bins, providing an initial profile of the possible constituent organisms present in the sample.
+We support taxonomic classification for whole genome wequencing data (WGS) and for 16s rRNA sequencing.
+It is important that you select the analysis option and database option that support your sequence type.

 ## See also
   * [Taxonomic Classification Service](https://bv-brc.org/app/TaxonomicClassification)